quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 should be logged or used, and which event should take precedence if e.g., both are present and provide conflicting information.

-To aid in this decision making, each event SHOULD have an "importance indicator" with one of three values, in decreasing order of importance and expected usage:
+To aid in this decision making, qlog defines three event importance levels, in decreasing order of importance and expected usage:

 * Core
 * Base
 * Extra

+Events definitions SHOULD assign an importance level.

-The "Core" events are the events that SHOULD be present in all qlog files for a given protocol.
+Core-level events SHOULD be present in all qlog files for a given protocol.
 These are typically tied to basic packet and frame parsing and creation, as well as listing basic internal metrics.
 Tool implementers SHOULD expect and add support for these events, though SHOULD NOT expect all Core events to be present in each qlog trace.

-The "Base" events add additional debugging options and MAY be present in qlog files.
+Base-level events add additional debugging options and MAY be present in qlog files.
 Most of these can be implicitly inferred from data in Core events (if those contain all their properties), but for many it is better to log the events explicitly as well, making it clearer how the implementation behaves.
 These